Animal production industry leads the sector in terms of number of establishments

 ns = number of sample establishments in the non-certainty employment stratum in TE of less than 20 in sth domain

 To account for non-response in the non-certainty strata, the adjustment factor (n/n’) was multiplied with the sampling weight (W) of each of the sampling unit.
 The sampling weight, defined as N/n, was recomputed as

-Response rate for Agriculture, Forestry and Fishing Sector for establishments with TE of 20 and over was 94.3 percent (665 out of 705 establishments).
+Response rate for Agriculture, Forestry and Fishing Sector was 91.2 percent (739 out of 810 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

-Reports of the remaining non-reporting establishments were imputed based on established imputation methods and from other available administrative data sources and financial statements from Securities and Exchange Commission (SEC).
-However, reports of establishments which were found to be duplicates and out of business in 2016, were not imputed.
+Reports of the remaining non-reporting establishments were taken from other available administrative data sources and financial statements from Securities and Exchange Commission (SEC).
+However, there were establishments which were found to be duplicates, out-of-scope and out of business in 2017.